MiltonGreat/Financial-Risk/README.md

 - **DebtToIncomeRatio:** Ratio of the applicant’s debt to income.
 - **LoanApproved:** Binary outcome variable indicating whether the loan was approved (1) or denied (0).
 - **RiskScore:** A risk assessment score for each applicant.

+### Problem Statement

+Loan approval systems powered by AI can significantly impact individuals' financial opportunities.
+However, biases in datasets and algorithms can result in unfair decisions, disproportionately disadvantaging underrepresented groups.

+The project addresses the dual challenge of:

+- Developing accurate predictive models for loan approvals.
+- Ensuring fairness by mitigating biases related to sensitive attributes such as gender, race, and socioeconomic status.

+The ultimate goal is to create a model that aligns with ethical standards, enabling fair and equitable decision-making in financial systems.

 ### Solution Approach